 POLE: BLACK DIAMOND | Viper Carbon

-For FOON SKIS, we chose the surfy "MAVERIC" template and had it customized to a supple flex according to personal preference, creating a one-of-a-kind original.
-This set is best suited for freeriding, which uses terrain more than speed.
+For the FOON SKIS, I chose the surfy "MAVERIC" template and had it customized to my personal preference for a more flexible flex, creating a one-of-a-kind original.
+This setup truly shines in freeriding using the terrain rather than speed.

 SKI: ATOMIC | bent 100 188cm